orassayag/typescript-learning/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. Terminal: npm i
+2. In the terminal: npm i
-3. Terminal: npm start
+3. In the terminal: npm start

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN: